perryiv/usul/ReadMe.md

     npm run build
     npm run test

-If you want to automatically recompile when the source code changes, so this:
+If you want to automatically recompile when the source code changes, do this:

     npm run watch